yart/cbr_currency/README.md

 rails cbr_currency:setup
 ```

-to run these all using one command.
+to run these three using one command.

 ### Daily Update Task